Do you seek to make a difference in the lives of immigrants, refugees, and the under served?

 Employed – using comprehensive job-related services that place hundreds of job-seekers into full-time and part-time employment every year.

-We are seeking a Special Education (SPED) Teacher for our Elementary school.
+We are seeking a Special Education Case Manager

 Passages Elementary School serves families and their students from kindergarten through eighth grade.
 We welcome all students living in Chicago and are one of the most diverse schools representing over 40 languages.
 Passages offers a tailored educational program focused on high academic standards and instruction based on students’ individual needs.